-Projects can include data analysis/tracking for trending purposes, project evaluation, education intervention for clients, educational interventions for staff, surveying needs of clients or staff for future programs, developing policies or procedures, and developing educational materials such as posters, pamphlets or handouts.
+Projects can include data analysis/tracking for trending purposes, project evaluation, client education interventions, educational interventions for staff, surveying needs of clients or staff for future programs, developing policies or procedures, and developing educational materials such as posters, pamphlets or handouts.
 You will consult your preceptor and clinical instructor to identify your project.